getamis/vishwakarma/README.md

 ~$ terraform plan

+# need to input the key pair name
+var.key_pair_name
+  The key pair name for access bastion ec2
+Enter a value:

 Refreshing Terraform state in-memory prior to plan...
 The refreshed state will be used to calculate this plan, but will not be persisted to local or remote state storage.